ladcass/governance-eval/README.md

-# Dissertation: Using AI in the stock market evaluation through a fundamental approach
+# Dissertation: Creating a Data Pipeline to Automate the Creation of a Dataset to Evaluate Corporate Governance of S\&P 1500 Companies
 Final year dissertation project.
-Creating the data pipeline to create a dataset that is understandable to understand some aspects of corporate governance.
+Creating the data pipeline to create a comprehensive dataset to evaluate the corporate governance of select companies.